If testing your antivirus program or other applications sounds silly, then consider this your wake-up call.

 In the end, you need to be confident in the application’s overall security.
 At the end of the day, you are the one who will constantly be using, or in the midst of, these applications.
 It’s uncomfortable to doubt the success of the applications or tools you have in place.
 It’s like walking on eggshells waiting, and more so hoping, you don’t trigger some mass catastrophe.
 Conducting routine pen-tests will remove the urge to worry or stress about the potential for attacks.

-We can ensure you that if you put the time and money into effectively testing your system, conducting routine maintenance, and implementing these safety measures for your team.
+We can ensure you that if you put the time and money into effectively testing your system, conducting routine maintenance, and implementing safety measures to create a security culture within your team.
 Though—it’s important to note that no matter what security measures put in place, everyone is still at risk.
 The purpose of these tests is not to eliminate risk but to empower businesses to operate confidently and securely so that if and when an attack happens, you have the team or support needed to combat them.